 You can read CICA at: http://www.irishstatutebook.ie/eli/2020/si/329/made/en/print

 CICA aims to provide consumers with greater protections and ensure that insurance policy documents (including pre-contract of insurance application forms) are provided in a clear, plain English and transparent manner.
-CICA will change the manner in which consumer insurance business is conducted in Ireland, with new duties and responsibilities now required of both insurers (AIG) and consumers.
+CICA has changed the manner in which consumer insurance business is conducted in Ireland, with new duties and responsibilities now required of both insurers (AIG) and consumers.

 For AIG, our pre-contract of insurance application processes have been refreshed to ask consumers only specific questions concerning the proposed insured, the policy and insurable risk.
-In addition, policy wordings and related insurance cover documentation will be updated to incorporate specific insurer obligations under CICA, for example, remedies for misrepresentation.
+In addition, policy wordings and related insurance cover documentation have been updated to incorporate specific insurer obligations under CICA, for example, remedies for misrepresentation.

 For consumers, their pre-contractual disclosure obligations have been changed.
 CICA removes the duty to disclose all material facts on consumers and replaces it with an obligation for consumers to answer all questions the insurer asks honestly and with reasonable care.
 Failure to do so can result in the Insurer being able to rely on proportionate remedies for misrepresentation.